alphagov/government-service-design-manual/service-manual/phases/discovery.md

 The discovery phase will give you a high-level understanding of [users needs](/service-manual/users/user-needs.html), what the existing service landscape looks like and a sense of what your [initial prototypes](/service-manual/design-and-content/working-with-prototypes.html) will explore.

-Focusing on [assisted digital](/service-manual/assisted-digital), you will need to conduct a high-level user needs analysis.
-You need to find out who your user is i.e what demographic and socio-economic groups they are from.
-This information will enable you to evaluate potential assisted digital requirements.
+You will need to think about user needs for digital and assisted digital users.
+As a start, you will need to understand [what proportion of your users you think will need assisted digital support](/service-manual/assisted-digital/action-plan.html#discovery-stage).

 The high-level business context will become clear, and you will begin setting targets for [your KPIs](/service-manual/measurement).